 You guys have heard me rave about Lewis N Clark products on my travel posts, but I love their travel clothesline because the tiny gaps in the stretchy braided cord allow it to be used without clothespins- just tuck a tiny corner of the fabric into a gap and the tension will hold it secure.
 Surprisingly strong suction cups keep this mounted on a variety of services- This model was my go-to when I spent three months in South America last year.

-these were very popular in decades past, and honestly all three of the pants hangers I own I purchased from vintage shops.
+these were very popular in decades past, and honestly all three of the pants hangers I own I purchased from vintage shops (you can get vintage ones like via these listings on Etsy).
 They are ideal for small locations and for maximizing drying space in a vertical direction.
 I also like that unlike many products FOR drying clothes- they aren’t single-use.
-They’re technically designed for hanging pants but I love them for organizing scarves and accessories.
+They’re technically designed for hanging skirts but I love them for organizing scarves and accessories.
 Another bonus of this style of drying rack is that the hanger is ideal for situations where you might need to dry clothing in an open window- clips keep garments secured even in a strong breeze.

 Somewhat common and perhaps something you already own for drying sweaters, dryer racks take up a lot of floorspace when in use but have only a tiny footprint when folded up.
-They’re great for drying a whole load quickly.
+They’re great for drying an entire load quickly.
 Because they’re portable, they can be used inside or outside.

 How to avoid humid air when drying clothes indoors.

 The trick to drying clothes inside without creating a swamp-air microclimate is ventilation.
-Think about how air is coming and getting out of the room where you are drying clothing.
-Either swap wet air for dry, or dehumidify to keep your living space comfortable while drying clothes indoors.
+Consider how air is entering and exiting the room where you are drying clothing.
+You can either swap wet air for dry (using a fan + open window, or an exhaust fan) or dehumidify (with a heater or a dehumidifier) to keep your living space comfortable while drying clothes indoors.
 Here are a few tips:

-- Manually adjust your wash cycle to force the machine to spin the load longer
+- Manually adjust your wash cycle to force the machine to spin the load as long as the settings will allow.

-- If a bathroom, turn on the exhaust fan
+- If using in a bathroom, turn on the exhaust fan

 - If air outside is a tolerable temperature, open windows.